Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Placing freshly painted cabinet doors on buckets and boards can leave marks in soft paint.
 Make sure the paint's had a chance to harden enough before flipping them over and placing them on a hard surface.
 Place a soft rag under the paint, or better yet, store the doors on a drying rack.

 I've used the Door Rack Painter drying racks for several years.
 I own three sets and use them for all of my cabinet painting projects.
 The racks are worth the investment if you're a painter, or if you have limited space to work in.
 The racks allow you to stack the doors and save a lot of room.
+The rack shelving also features a curved design that doesn't leave marks on the painted doors.

 Use Fine Finish Spray Tips

 The best spray tip size for painting cabinet doors is a 310 tip.
 This tip produces a 6-inch spray fan that covers the surface faster.
 The tip is also the perfect size for spraying cabinet enamel and lacquer.
-It's large enough to spray most enamel without having to thin, but thinning a little will provide a smoother finish.
+It's large enough to spray most enamel without having to thin it, but thinning a little will provide a smoother finish.
 My favorite fine finish spray tips are the green FFLP tips from Graco.

 Spraying the Doors